kkoltun/dev_notes/personal_dev/ferriss/375_josh_waitzkin.md

 The art is to be a 10/10 when neccessary and be relaxed in other circumstances.
 Ability to avoid the simmering 6 directly affects the ability to ratchet up and get to 10.

+10. **Proactive day architecture.**
+People brilliance comes from thinking.
+Time for thinking should have the highest priority.
+It should not be deffered to free moments between meetings or after lunch.
+The time devoted to thinking should be the highest performance time.

 10. **Escaping from too much input to be more receptive.**
 Leaving a place with too much crowd can make you open pores that make you more receptive and see more.